 The school’s basic mission is not only to train high-quality physicians, but also to train biomedical scientists and allied health workers.
 Degrees and programs offered at JABSOM include the following.

-- Master of Science (MS) or Doctor of Philosophy (PhD) in:
+- Master of Science (MS) or Doctor of Philosophy (PhD) degrees:

 - Medical Technology Post-Baccalaureate Program